Customizing Emails and Landing Pages

 14) Body: ln the body of your phishing template, add any text that you'd like.
 There are simple text formatting options you can use to customize the appearance of your template.
 You can easily add tables, lines, and more by using the buttons available in the WYSIWYG.

-Note: If you select a landing page during your phishing campaign creation, it will override the template-specific landing page you've chosen here in the WYSIWYG editor and your default landing page.
+Note: If you select a landing page when creating a phishing campaign, it will override the template-specific landing page you've chosen in the WYSIWYG editor and your default landing page.

 17) Difficulty Rating: You can assign a difficulty rating to your custom phishing email templates to indicate at a glance how difficult that particular phishing email will be for your users to identify.

 Managing Landing Pages

 Landing pages are what your users will see if they click on a phishing link in an email.
 You can create your own custom landing pages, as well as view the various system landing pages.
 Click here to see an example of the default landing page.

 My Landing Pages: